rdner/filebeat-registry-analyser/README.md

 # Installation

-You need to have [Go](https://go.dev/learn/) installed on your machine.
+Just download a binary from the latest release (according to your OS and CPU architecture).

 To build the binary from the repository use `make` in the root of the project.
+You'll need to have [Go](https://go.dev/learn/) installed on your machine.

 # Usage

 The Filebeat registry log file can be usually found in `/usr/share/filebeat/data/registry/filebeat/log.json`.

 If you have multiple files (for example, from multiple Filebeat containers) you can run the tool with multiple filenames.
-Then the logs will be concatinated and treated as one.
+Then the logs will be concatenated and treated as one.

 ## Example